GuardSkill/Large-Scale-Feature-Inpainting/README.md

 ```

 ### 2) Irregular Masks
-Our model is trained on the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
-You can download publically available Irregular Mask Dataset from [their website](http://masc.cs.gmu.edu/wiki/partialconv).
+Our model is trained on the noised irregular mask dataset(.jpg format, 0 represents invalid region), which an be download at the Chinese NetDisk-[坚果云](https://www.jianguoyun.com/p/Def9sg8QiMfcCRjUqYYE).
+These jpeg masks are made from  [Irregular Mask Dataset](http://masc.cs.gmu.edu/wiki/partialconv) provided by [Liu et al.](https://arxiv.org/abs/1804.07723).

-Alternatively, you can download [Quick Draw Irregular Mask Dataset](https://github.com/karfly/qd-imd) by Karim Iskakov which is combination of 50 million strokes drawn by human hand.

 We additionally provide the [code](https://github.com/GuardSkill/AITools/blob/master/image/divide_dataset.py) for dividing the mask maps into to 4 class according to proportion of their corrupted region.